fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   </li>
 </ul>

-<p style="text-align: justify;">Buckets are private by default.
+<p style="text-align: justify;">Buckets are <u>private by default</u>.
 For securing a bucket with public access is necessary to allow public access to bucket and objects.
 It involves Object ACL (Individual Object level) and Bucket Policies (entire bucket level).</p>

-<p style="text-align: justify;">S3 is a good option to hosting a static website.
+<p style="text-align: justify;">S3 is a good option to hosting a <u>static website</u>.
 It will scales automatically.
 For that, the bucket access should be public and you can add a policy to allow read permission for the objects.
 Other use cases can be: backup and storage, disaster recovery, archive, hybrid cloud storage, data lakes and big data analytics.</p>

 <p style="text-align: justify;">Amazon S3 <a href="https://aws.amazon.com/s3/features/access-points/">Access Points</a>, a feature of S3, simplify data access for any AWS service or customer application that stores data in S3.
 With S3 Access Points, customers can create unique access control policies for each access point to easily control access to shared datasets.
 You can also control access point usage using AWS Organizations support for AWS SCPs.</p>

 <p><b>Lock</b></p>
 <ul>
-  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html">S3 Object Lock</a>: prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely using WriteOnceReadMany (WORM) model.
+  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html">S3 Object Lock</a>: <u>prevent objects from being deleted or overwritten</u> for a fixed amount of time or indefinitely using WriteOnceReadMany (WORM) model.
     <ul>
-      <li>Governance Mode: overwrite or delete an object version only with special permissions</li>
+      <li><b>Governance Mode</b>: overwrite or delete an object version only with <u>special permissions</u></li>
-      <li>Compliance Mode: even root cannot overwrite or delete protected object version for the duration of the retention period.</li>
+      <li><b>Compliance Mode</b>: <u>even root cannot</u> overwrite or delete protected object version for the duration of the retention period.</li>
-      <li>Legal hold can be placed and removed by user with s3:PutObjectLegalHold permission</li>
+      <li>Legal hold can be placed and removed by user with <u>s3:PutObjectLegalHold</u> permission</li>
     </ul>
   </li>
-  <li>Glacier Vault Lock: WORM.
-Deploy and enforce compliance controls for individual S3 Glacier valts with vault lock policy.
+  <li><b>Glacier Vault Lock</b>: WORM.
+Deploy and enforce <u>compliance controls</u> for individual S3 Glacier valts with vault lock policy.
 Objects can be deleted.</li>
 </ul>

 <p><b>Optimizing S3 Performance:</b></p>